hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="FreezeTransactionBody"></a>

 ### FreezeTransactionBody
- Set the freezing period in which the platform will stop creating events and accepting transactions.
-This is used before safely shut down the platform for maintenance.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |